htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/server/README.md

 version 9.6.4.
 The easiest way to install these tools locally is via [GHCup](https://www.haskell.org/ghcup/).

+Run `install.sh` to build and install the application executable.
+This will make the executable available in two places:
+- In `bin/cn-lsp-server`
-- Run `install.sh`
+- In `~/.cabal/bin`

-  - This should put a server executable at `bin/cn-lsp-server`, which is where the debugging harness ([`bin/debug-server`](bin/debug-server)) expects to find it
+You should add `~/.cabal/bin` to your `$PATH` - this is the easiest way to let installed clients locate find the executable they need.
+See [our client's README](../client/README.md) for details on how it searches for a server executable.

-If that succeeds, running the client should automatically start the server as a child process.
+If all goes well, running the client should automatically start the server as a child process.

 The server requires a `cn` executable be available, and will fail to start